fkaufman-asym/ras-passport-example/README.md

 [GA4GH Passports](https://github.com/ga4gh-duri/ga4gh-duri.github.io/blob/master/researcher_ids/ga4gh_passport_v1.md#passport)
 with a [GA4GH DRS](https://github.com/ga4gh/data-repository-service-schemas) service to
 identify and authorize users to access data.
-It is hoped this prototype will address any remaining concerns about using NIH RAS passports to access DRS servers (and the data they host) for the AnVIL, BioData Catalyst, CRDC, and Kids First NIH programs.
+It is hoped this prototype will address technical concerns about using NIH RAS passports to access DRS servers (and the data they host) for the AnVIL, BioData Catalyst, CRDC, and Kids First NIH programs.
 The design is discussed in more details in the document ['20210506 - RAS Authn/Authz "Milestone 3" Design with GA4GH Passports'](https://docs.google.com/document/d/1amOGLwAbKkMSU6up_dHGhsuUF9SVFlllO0qjQSJYuVI/edit#heading=h.ae0t5ovrzrv).